-To change the adapters used by Tracking Hub, select VizTH Settings from the Tools menu in Studio Manager (1), then select the desired network adapters (2).
+To change the adapters used by Tracking Hub, select Settings from the Tools menu in Studio Manager.

-IMPORTANT!
+• IMPORTANT!
 If changing the network adapter, Tracking Hub needs to be restarted for any changes to take effect.

 4.4.1 Manual Configuration of the Network Adapter IP Addresses